 IPVanish, on the other hand, is a VPN that many might consider to be an unworthy foe.
 In our IPVanish review, we talk about the scandal that broke in 2018 regarding IPVanish handing over logs that it claimed it wasn’t keeping.
 This permanently tarnished the VPN’s reputation.

 That said, we decided it was still worth the effort to have a head-to-head NordVPN vs IPVanish comparison to see whether NordVPN really can hold its own against what should be an easy opponent, or if it’s actually just a house of cards waiting to be blown over.
+Check out our best VPNs for services that don’t keep logs.

 Setting Up a Fight: NordVPN vs IPVanish